Do you need a custom chewable solution? Contact us now at contact@chubuddy.com

 Why Do Autistic Kids and Teens Bite Their Arms?

-2. Emotional Expression: Biting can be a way to express emotions that may be difficult to articulate.
-For some, it serves as a physical outlet for frustration, anxiety, or distress.
+Biting can be a way to express emotions that may be difficult to communicate.
+For some individuals, it serves as a physical outlet for frustration, anxiety, distress, or emotional overwhelm.

-4. Boredom or Habit: In some cases, arm biting becomes a habitual response during moments of boredom or inactivity, as a way to cope with unease.
+In some cases, arm biting becomes a habitual response during moments of boredom, inactivity, or nervous energy.

 Strategies to Help Manage Arm Biting